dotnet/runtime/src/tools/illink/docs/data-formats.md

 ### Removing custom attributes

-Any custom attribute can be annotated with a special custom attribute which can be used to specify that all instances of the attribute can be removed by the linker.
+Any custom attribute can be annotated with a special custom attribute which can be used to specify that all instances of the attribute can be removed by the trimmer.
 To do this use `internal="RemoveAttributeInstances"` instead of specifying `fullname` in the attribute as described in the following example:

 ```xml